sammaxfleet/LOSIMPLEDJANGO/README.md

 7. Testing
 8. CRUD Database.

-### Epic 1 - M/S Design - User Story Wireframes
+### Epic 1 - M/S - Design |  User Stories -  Wireframes

-User story
+User Stories -

 1. As the developer I can create wireframes to make the website easier to build, for time management sticking to the agile approach. **MUST HAVE**

-###  Epic 2 - M/S Installation - User Story Install Django
+###  Epic 2 - M/S Installation |  User Stories -  Install Django

-User Story-
+User Stories -

-1. Install Django smoothly.
+1. Install Django smoothly, & any plug ins needed.  **MUST HAVE**
+2. Connect to Heroku
+3. Connect Pep8 & prettier

+### Epic 3  - M/S CRUD DATABASE - User Story- Super User working and Data Basse fucntioning

+User stories -

+1. CRUD working for databaseadmin **MUSTHAVE**
+2. CRUD working for the user **MUST HAVE**

-### Epic 3 -  M/S Design - User Story Colours
+### Epic 4 -  M/S Design |  User Stories -  Colours

+User Stories -

 1. Complimentary colours to navigate through the website so the viewers is experience is calming & representative of the holiday. **SHOULD HAVE**
 2. The website colours have continuity and the layout from bootstrap/customized css. **SHOULD HAVE**

-### Epic 4 - M/S Design - User Story Navbar
+### Epic 5 - M/S Design | User Stories -  Navbar

+User Stories -

 1. Get the Navbar working from page to page - **MUST HAVE**
 2. Be able to scroll and the colour change on what page you’re own. **COULD HAVE**
 3. Have a scroll down on the login/ sign up page. **SHOULD HAVE**

+### Epic 6- M/S Design | User Story - Page features

+User Stories -

+1. The map be able to show the location of the villa with a working gps. **COULD HAVE**
+2. Be able to leave a review **COULD HAVE**
+3. Be slick and easy to navigate  **SHOULD HAVE**
+4. The Navbar have dissapearing functions **SHOULD HAVE**
+5. Images of the Airbnb **SHOULD HAVE**
+6. Reviews **COULD HAVE**

+## Epic 7 M/S Design | pages needed

+1. Home Page
+2. Book
+3. About
+4. Images
+5. Contact
+6. My Account
+7. Log In
+8. Sign Up

+Interconnecting pages

+1. Booking Success
+2. Form Confrimation Page
+3. My Bookings

-### Epic 5 - SIGN UP/LOGIN - User Story Be able to sign up/login via a form to set up an account & CRUD.
+### Epic 7 - M/S  SIGN UP/LOGIN -| User story - User able to sign up/login and CRUD functionality for Account

+User Stories -

-1. Set up a working form, make sure the user is able to sign up from scracth and another option with is a 'log in' when details are already signed up. **MUST HAVE**
+1. Set up a working form, make sure the user is able to sign up and another option with a 'log in' page - when details are already signed up. **MUST HAVE**
-2. Make sure the User can delete the account. **MUST HAVE**
+2. Make sure the User can edit/ delete the account. **MUST HAVE**
 3. Password & email restrictions to protect user such as double using email, or short passwords **SHOULD HAVE**
+4. Login Function sign up page dissapears **SHOULD HAVE**
+5. SignUp Function login page disappears - **SHOULD HAVE**

-### Epic 6 - M/S BOOKING - User Story - Be able to book by selecting dates & price.
+### Epic 8 - M/S BOOKING | User Story - Booking functionality

+User Stories -

 1. Booking calendar, make sure it shows bookings & prices. **MUST HAVE**
 2. Prevent double bookings. **SHOULD HAVE**
 3. Allow it to go to a confirmed page once clicked. **SHOULD HAVE**
 4. Be able to cancel the booking. **SHOULD HAVE**

-### Epic 7- M/S Design User Story - Working map with location

-User Story

-1. The map be able to show the location of the villa with a working gps.

-### Epic 8 - M/S SIGNUP/LOGIN User story - Contact Form
+### Epic 9- M/S SIGNUP/LOGIN User story - Contact Form

+User Stories -

 1.Have a working form that connects via email to the admin. **SHOULD HAVE**

-### Epic 9 M/S Design - User story Map be able to operate

-1.Working map so the user can see location **COULD HAVE** 2.The map pick up the users location too, **WONT HAVE**

-### Epic 10 -  M/S DESIGN - User Stories Reviews

-1. Be able to leave a review - **COULD HAVE**

-### Epic 11 - M/S CRUD DATABASE - User story CRUD working for the database admin & the User experience.

-1. CRUD working for databaseadmin **MUSTHAVE**
-2. CRUD working for the user **MUST HAVE**

-### EPIC 12- M/S DESIGN - User story Responsiveness

-1. Check responsiveness works on all different platforms, send it to yourself and other peopel to check it's working on different device sizes.

-### EPIC 13- M/S TESTING -
+### EPIC 10- M/S TESTING -

 User Story-